albertniderhofer/S3PolicyManager/README.md

 # S3 Policy Manager

-A serverless AWS application for managing and deploying S3 bucket policies with multi-tenant support, built using AWS CDK, Lambda, DynamoDB, SQS, and Step Functions.
+A serverless AWS application for managing and deploying S3 bucket policies with multi-tenant support, built using AWS CDK, Lambda, DynamoDB, SQS.

 ## Overview